shubhambhoyar077/budget-app/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-- I would like to thank [Microverse](https://www.microverse.org/) for inspiring this project
+- I would like to thank [Microverse](https://www.microverse.org/) and [Gregoire Vella](https://www.behance.net/gregoirevella) for design.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- FAQ (optional) -->